Wrocław – castle on Ostrów Tumski

 The Romanesque castle from the late twelfth to the mid-thirteenth century consisted of a three-sided wood and earth ramparts in which numerous buildings stood, with the most important ones grouped in the northern part of the courtyard.
 They were: a Romanesque palace – keep, an eighteen-sided court chapel next to it, and a Benedictine, later Premnstratensian abbey situated in the eastern corner.
 Due to the location of the gates on the west and south-eastern sides, and the road running through the castle, it can be assumed that the remaining part of the courtyard served economic functions, subject to residential and representative buildings in the north.

-The palas, built at the end of the 12th century, took the form of a Romanesque keep of 14×15 meters, probably topped with a gable roof.
+The palas, built at the end of the 12th century had the form of a Romanesque keep of 14 x 15 meters, probably topped with a gable roof.
 It was located next to the rampart on the northern side.
 Originally it was two or three-storey.
 Like the others of this period, it could have two or three vaulted rooms in the ground floor, and further upper rooms with flat ceilings, lit by biforas on the floors.
 According to the mention from 1239, in the palats there was at least one chamber warmed by a fireplace.
 During the times of Henry IV Probus, the building was enlarged by a two-span vaulted bay located on the north side and extended by an economic wing extending towards the north-west.
 There was probably a kitchen and baths nearby.
 In the built-up northern part, located closest to the river, there probably were toilets and sewage disposal.

-To the palas (keep) from the east side, a court chapel was added, erected on an eighteen-side plan with an external diameter of 19.5 meters and brick walls, thick at 1.1 meters.
-The facades at the external and internal corners were reinforced by the pilaster strips.
-In the middle of the interior, on a massive, circular foundation, there was a brick pillar supporting the wooden ceiling.
-On the eastern side there was a small semicircular niche, probably containing an altar.
-As the chapel was connected with the interior of the keep, it was situated with a minimal deviation, so that the pillar did not cover the view of the altar from the princely lodge.
+The court chapel was adjoined to the eastern side of the keep, built on an eighteen-sided plan with an external diameter of 19.5 meters, wall sections 4.1 meters long and 1.1 meters thick.
+The building’s elevations were reinforced by lesenes at the rather thin external and internal corners, most likely connected with decorative arches.
+In the middle of the interior, on a massive, circular foundation, a brick pillar rose, probably supporting a wooden ceiling with radially arranged beams (the interior was too large to install a vault).
+On the eastern side, one side was occupied by a small semicircular recess of the apsidiole, probably housing an altar.
+Behind it, further to the east, a small annex was built in the next stage.
+Since the chapel was connected to the interior of the keep, it was situated with a minimal deviation, so that the pillar would not block the view of the altar from the prince’s lodge.
 The walls of the chapel probably contained narrow and elongated windows, and the whole was covered with a conical roof covered with shingles.
+The chapel was a crude structure almost completely devoid of architectural detail, which was characteristic of early sacral buildings.
+It may have been a reduced version of the imperial chapel in Aachen, modelled also on the chapels in Bruges, Groningen and Leuven that imitated it.

 In the 13th-14th century, the entire north side of the area was limited by a residential building and a chapel.
 On the other sides, the castle area was surrounded by a brick wall about 8-9 meters high.
 It surrounded an inner, main irregular courtyard of about 30 x 50 meters, adjoining the abbey from the east, from the west adjoining to the second courtyard with an economic function, and from the south to an area with a garden and buildings of the castle crew or auxiliary buildings.
 There were two gates in the walls: Water Gate from the west and Castle Gate leading to the eastern remaining part of Ostrów Island.
 In addition, there was a southern and western towers.
 The first one was extended beyond the perimeter of the wall, four-sided with dimensions 4.7 x 4.3 meters, with walls thick at 1.38 meters.
 Its tight interior in the ground floor could only serve as a guard room, additionally reduced in the upper floors by stairs.
 Originally, it was probably a half tower, open from the side of the courtyard and not rising above the level of the perimeter walls.